 The straight-line depreciation method is a common way of allocating “wear and tear” to the cost of an item over its lifespan.
 This method assumes that an asset declines in value by the same amount each year, or that it has no salvage value.
 The depreciation of an asset under the straight-line depreciation method is constant per year.
-The high-low method is a simplified version of the double-declining balance method.

-> How Does It Work?
+How Does It Work?

 The ACRS provides a faster depreciation schedule for large capital expenditures, but it has been repealed and replaced by MACRS.

 150% Declining Balance Method

 Depreciation methods come in many forms and should be utilized according to the information you have about your asset and how it will be used.